 These cards offer perks like airline miles, points you can redeem for free nights at hotels, and cash back on travel expenses, in addition to benefits like no fees for the first year, no foreign transaction fees, and increased security in the form of pin and chip technology.

 So which card makes the most sense for you?
 The decision comes down to what you plan to do, how loyal you are to certain companies, and what all you hope to get from the use of your card.

-Check out the BankAmericard Travel Rewards® Visa Signature to Avoid Fees
+Check out the Discover it Miles to Avoid Fees

-If you decide you want to avoid annual fees, check out the BankAmericard Travel Rewards® Visa Signature credit card.
+If you decide you want to avoid annual fees, check out the Discover it Miles card.
 There’s no annual fee, but you can still earn rewards.
-You can also spend less to earn a signup bonus: spend $1,000 in the first 3 months and earn 20,000 in points.

 You can add those points to what you earn through your everyday spending.
-Cardholders earn 1.5 points on all purchases.
-This is a great card if you’re looking to spend less, avoid fees, and do a little road tripping on your vacation.
+This is a good card if you’re looking to spend less, avoid fees, and do a little road tripping on your vacation.

 Choose the Option that Works for You